By Jeff White (firstname.lastname@example.org)

-Committed to preserving and building on UVa's longstanding tradition of academic and athletic excellence, Craig Littlepage is in his 13th year as Virginia’s Athletics Director.
-Littlepage’s appointment as athletics director was announced in August of 2001.
+Committed to preserving and building on UVA’s longstanding tradition of academic and athletic excellence, Craig Littlepage is in his 16th year as Virginia’s Athletics Director.
+Littlepage’s appointment as athletics director was announced on August 21, 2001.

 Littlepage served as Virginia’s interim athletics director from June 1, 2001, until his permanent appointment to the position.
 He had also served as the University’s interim athletics director from December of 1994 until July of 1995.

 The first African-American athletics director in Atlantic Coast Conference history, Littlepage was named the Black Coaches Association’s “Athletics Administrator of the Year” in 2003 and 2006.
 He was also listed on Sports Illustrated’s list of the 101 most influential minorities in sports in 2003 and 2004.
 In March 2005, Littlepage was named one of Black Enterprise magazine’s “Most Powerful African-Americans in Sports.”